 Learn how you can manage and alleviate your current side effects while actively working to prevent a relapse or secondary cancer using evidence-based, non-toxic therapies.

 Click the orange button to the right to learn more.

 High-Grade Dysplasia in Barrett’s Esophagus (pre-esophageal cancer), DCIS (pre-breast cancer), and cervical dysplasia (pre-cervical cancer) , etc. have two important things in common.
 First, all are NOT cancer.
-Two, all three of these diagnoses can increase your risk of getting cancer.
+Second, all three of these diagnoses can increase your risk of getting cancer.
 According to the article linked and excerpted below, high-grade dysplasia in Barrett’s Esophagus is WAY over-diagnsosed.

 Make no mistake- any cancer is difficult to assess under a microscope.
 But the one immutable truth I have learned as a cancer survivor of an incurable cancer, your diagnosis is used to design your treatment plan.